 Addiction Treatment is Available 24 Hours a Day

-The staff at our PA drug rehab has been providing prescription drug addiction treatment for residents from Pennsylvania, New York, and New Jersey for decades.
-With the rise in prescription drug abuse, and the difficult time that many find with opiate and benzodiazepine withdrawal, we have developed a program that will help your loved one beat this addiction.
+The staff at our Northeast addictions treatment center has been providing prescription drug addiction treatment for decades.
+With the rise in prescription drug abuse and the difficult time that many find with opiate and benzodiazepine withdrawal, we have developed a program that will help your loved one beat this addiction.